Improving Intelligent Character Recognition (ICR) Accuracy with Better Form Design

 - Stress the importance of writing plainly, carefully, and clearly.

-- Ask them to use block letters.
+- Ask them to use block letters and avoid cursive handwriting.

 - Put the instructions in bold at the top of the form, or just above the first field.